sagar31joon/Iris-Flower-classifier/readme.md

 ## 📝 License
 This project is for educational and practice purposes.
-Feel free to fork and modify it.
+Feel free to use it.